 Introduction To ESG Metrics and Analysis

 ESG metrics are used to measure the performance, governance, transparency, and sustainability of a business.
-Those measurements help to determine the company’s ability to succeed in the long term.
-Besides, ESG metrics provide useful information to investors and stakeholders looking to make worthwhile sustainable long-term investments.
+Those measurements help to determine the company’s ability to succeed in the long term and provide useful information to investors and stakeholders.

-However, you can’t really determine the ESG metrics of your company if you have no idea what these imply.
-Hence, in this article, I will explain what ESG metrics are and why they are important.
+However, you can’t really determine the metrics of your company if you have no idea what these imply.

 An audible narration ▶♫🎧 is available for this article.
 Listen to our podcast below, it's FREE: